SmartLucas/VeggieBot/README.txt

 Features:
 1. DJing Functions
-2. AutoFan at the beginning of a song(Bot will only fan you only if he didn't fan you before)
+2. Auto-Fan at the beginning of a song(Bot will only fan you only if he didn't fan you before)
 3. Says a random phrase when you mention VeggieBot's name
 4. Private Message Functions
 5. Blacklisting Functions
-6. Escort Someone when current song is lamed
+6. Escort Someone when Current Song is Lamed
 7. Stalking Functions
 8. Vote Skipping
 9. Bop Count